chrisdigital/sublime-html5-simple-starter/README.md

 ### Option 2: Package Control

 In the command pallette (Cmd-Shift+P on Mac) type 'Install' then press enter to see a list of packages.
 Search for 'HTML5 Simple Starter' then press enter to install.
+Learn more about "[Package Control](https://sublime.wbond.net/)"

 ## Usage